cedexis/openmixapplib/apps-javascript/optimal-rtt/README.md

 work to set up, but probably worthwhile in the long run if you anticipate writing a lot of Openmix code.

-You can run the run-tests.sh script provided to executes the tests in Karma Runner.
+You can run the run-tests.sh script provided to execute the tests in Karma Runner.
 Here's an example:

     $ ./run-tests.sh